Haiku.lt

 Timeline:

-• January 1, 2025: All B2B businesses must be able to receive e-invoices (email sufficient, but must process XML)
+• January 1, 2025: All B2B businesses must be able to receive e-invoices (email inbox is sufficient; no dedicated system required)

 • January 1, 2027: Large companies (€800K+ turnover) must issue e-invoices